innovationOUtside/vce-generic-guide/BUILD.md

 ## Running in devcontainer

-There is a `.devcontainer` confguration in this repository that loads a prebuilt container (`outm351dev/ou-doc-builder`) containing everything necessary to generate all output assets. *(A `Dockerfile` describing the image is also provided in the `.devcontainer` directory.)*
+There is a `.devcontainer` configuration in this repository that loads a prebuilt container (`outm351dev/ou-doc-builder`) containing everything necessary to generate all output assets. *(A `Dockerfile` describing the image is also provided in the `.devcontainer` directory.)*

 The `.devcontainer` can be used to build assets locally, e.g. in using VS Code, or in VS Code running in GitHub Codespaces.